TheHive-Project/CortexDocs/analyzer_requirements.md

 Get AbuseIPDB information related to an IP address.

-This analyzer comes in only on flavor.
+This analyzer comes in only one flavor.

 #### Requirements